AutoLISP with VS Code

 Well, it's not very complicated, so it's not a big deal.

-To create a VLX, normally in VLIDE, you need to use the wizard that lets you create an application.
-At Autodesk, they thought of this, as they added a command to AutoCAD named MAKELISPAPP to launch this wizard without going through VLIDE.
+To create a VLX, in VLIDE, you use the File → Make Application menu which launches a wizard.
+At Autodesk, they thought of this, as they added a command to AutoCAD named MAKELISPAPP which launches the same wizard from VS Code, without going through VLIDE.

-The MAKELISPAPP command (Make Application) defines the files and options used to build a VLX application.
-The wizard generates a .PRV file that contains the entire configuration for your application.
+Whether you go through one or the other, the wizard (Make Application) lets you define the files and options used to build a VLX application, and generates a .PRV file that contains the entire configuration of your application.
 From there, you can:

 - Edit the configuration of your application using the Properties option, which lets you reopen and modify the .PRV file.